chandrasekhar7/LINUX_RH342-study/README.md

 If you have trouble closing the luks secure file system, try: cryptsetup luksClose <friendly name>

-The password key file must NOT contain any trailing characters:
+The password key file must NOT contain any trailing characters.
+You may have to escape out fancy characters like the BANG character.

-echo -n <password> > /root/luks_key; chmod 400 /root/luks_key
+echo -n <password> > /root/luks_key; chmod 600 /root/luks_key

   my_devmapper_name /dev/vdaN /path/to/key/file